Biography

 The soul of material and medium

-During my time at art school, I mainly worked with oil paint, a medium that offers endless possibilities for blending colors and allowing ideas to mature on the canvas.
-It felt like a safe haven, allowing for perfection and refinement.
-However, after that period, I discovered the power of acrylic paint, which challenges me in an entirely different way.
+During my art academy years, I primarily worked with oil paint, a medium that offers endless possibilities for mixing colors and allowing ideas to mature.
+It felt like a safe haven where I could work with perfectionism.

 From the very first encounter